openstack/cinder-specs/specs/liberty/replication_v2.rst

-* Cinder does not need to be aware of both backend devices but CAN be This spec is intended to provide flexibility, that means that if an admin wishes to configure a backend device that is unknown to Cinder that absolutley fine.
+* Cinder does not need to be aware of both backend devices but CAN be This spec is intended to provide flexibility, that means that if an admin wishes to configure a backend device that is unknown to Cinder that absolutely fine.
 The opposite is true as well of course, that detail is outlined in this spec.

 * Tenant visibility